redislabs-training/training-geo-public/README.md

 ## Test the application

-* Change the directory to the source code directory ‘geo-app’!
+* Change the directory to the source code directory ‘geoapp’!
 * Run the command  `python app.py`
 * The application listens on port 5000, so you will be able to reach it via http://localhost:5000
 * It’s expected to see the following: